nostrband/askexperts/README.md

 The proxy implements the OpenAI Chat Completions API, with a few key differences:

 1. The `model` parameter is used to specify the expert's pubkey
+   - You can optionally append query parameters using the format: `expert_pubkey?max_amount_sats=N`
+   - `max_amount_sats` limits the maximum amount in satoshis that will be accepted in the `onQuote` handler
+   - If the invoice amount exceeds this limit, the request will be rejected
 2. The `Authorization: Bearer <nwcString>` header should contain your NWC connection string for payments
 3. The proxy handles all the NIP-174 protocol details, including payments